Fact or Fiction? Take the Drug Quiz!

 Fiction – Fentanyl is 50 times more potent than heroin and 100 times more potent than morphine.
 Find out more about the #1 drug threat facing America by downloading the Fentanyl Drug Fact Sheet.

-DEA lab testing reveals that seven out of every ten fake pills with fentanyl contain a potentially lethal dose.
+DEA lab testing reveals that five out of every ten fake pills with fentanyl contain a potentially lethal dose.

-Fact – This figure rose from four in ten in 2021.
+Fact – This figure fell from seven in ten in 2023.
 Read more about fake pills and fentanyl in this DEA One Pill Can Kill flyer.

 In 2023, marijuana use among adults aged 19-30 increased to all-time highs.